Brand Clarity for Multi-hyphenates (the only guide you need)

 • Create a cohesive brand identity

-Plot Twist——Brand Clarity Isn’t About Niching Down
+Plot Twist: Brand Clarity Niching Down

 If you’re multi-passionate, you know how hard it is to stick to one thing.